-Notification for adjourned meetings, special meetings and hearings shall follow the process outlined in this section unless an adjourned meeting, committee meeting or hearing date was announced at a prior meeting or hearing.
+Notification for adjourned meetings, special meetings, and hearings shall follow the process outlined in this section unless an adjourned meeting, committee meeting or hearing date was announced at a prior meeting or hearing.
+In the event the adjourned meeting or hearing date, or continued hearing date was announced verbally at a meeting, said verbal notice shall be deemed to meet all notice requirements.